chrisjames1724/Horiseon-Landing-Page/README.md

 ## Usage

-The Horiseon page seems to be a company that specializes in Search Engine Optimization, Online Reputation Management & Social Media Marketing.
+The Horiseon page seems to be for a company that specializes in Search Engine Optimization, Online Reputation Management & Social Media Marketing.
 They accomplish this through increasing lead generation, brand awareness and cost management.
 Here is an image of the entire webpage:

 ![Horiseon Homepage](<assets/images/Horiseon Homepage.png>)

-If you go to the header section of the image above you can click on the titles of Search Engine Optimization, Online Reputation Management or Social Media Marketing.
+If you go to the header section of the image above (zoomed in here below) you can click on the titles of Search Engine Optimization, Online Reputation Management or Social Media Marketing.

 ![Horiseon Header section](<assets/images/Header Section Horiseon.png>)

-When clikcing on one of the titles, the page will direct you down to the specific section that was selected in the header below the large image beneath the header.
-As seen below:
+When clikcing on one of the titles, the page will re-direct you down to the specific section selected.
+When re-directed each section is described in more detail as seen in the image below:

 ![SEO, ORM, SMM sections](<assets/images/SEO, ORM, SMM sections.png>)